meganz/MEGAchat/Readme.md

 We need to install Google's `depot_tools`, as per these instructions:
 https://sites.google.com/a/chromium.org/dev/developers/how-tos/install-depot-tools

-Make sure the path to the `depot_tools` dir is at the start of the system's path, because the tools provide custom versions of commands that may already be available on the system, and the custom ones must be picked instead of the system ones.
+Make sure the path to the `depot_tools` dir is at the start of the system path, because the tools provide custom versions of commands that may already be available on the system, and the custom ones must be picked instead of the system ones.

 ### Checkout the code ###